ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 		evt.cancel();
 	} );

-Note that if you cancel `notificationUpdate` event it means only that the notification will not be shown even if the updated was important.
-Notification object will be updated anyway, including `element` property, so you do not need to do it manually.
+Note that if you cancel {@link CKEDITOR.editor#notificationUpdate} event it means only that the notification will not be shown even if the updated was important.
+Notification object will be updated anyway, including {@link CKEDITOR.plugins.notification#element} property, so you do not need to do it manually.
 The event is fired before updating notifications object so it is possible to compare old and new values:

 	editor.on( 'notificationUpdate', function( evt ) {
 		if( evt.data.options && evt.data.options.message != evt.data.notification.message ) {